ConradoMateu/MovieDB-Viper/README.md

 # MovieDB Viper

-MovieDB Viper is an application that  uses Viper Architecture with an Abstract and Reactive Network Layer, combined with latests technologies as SwiftUI and Combine.
+MovieDB Viper is an application that  uses Viper Architecture with an Abstract and Reactive Network Layer, combined with latests technologies as SwiftUI and Combine, all of it tested with Unit Tests.
 Works with [The Movie Database API](https://developers.themoviedb.org/3) in order to retrieve Popular movies to show in the App.